 A Heritage Conservation Area (HCA) protects an entire area, group of buildings or streetscape with values and characteristics that give it a distinct historical identity.
 These can include the original purpose or use of the buildings, integrity of the building materials or subdivision patterns.
-For example ‘The Spot’ in Randwick is a HCA due to its strong sense of identity dating back to its origins as “Irishtown” within the small commercial hub with buildings of character such as the Ritz Theatre.
+For example ‘The Spot’ in Randwick is a HCA due to its strong sense of identity dating back to its origins as “Irishtown” within the small commercial hub, featuring buildings such as the Ritz Theatre.

 The Benefits of Heritage Protection